oasisprotocol/old-docs/src/operators/maintenance/upgrading-your-nodes.md

 ## Restarting the Node

 This will depend on your process manager.
 If you don't have a process manager you should use one.
-However, to start the node without an office manager you can start the `oasis-node` like so:
+However, to start the node without a process manager you can start the `oasis-node` like so:

 ```bash